Nazzy88/Citi_Bike_Tableau/README.md

 * 8. Gowanus Tech Station
 * 9. Prospect Ave.
 Longwood
 * 10. 8D Mobile
+  * The bottom 10 stations for starting a journey are either at repair Centers, NYC bus stations or in the Bronx, and outside of Manhattan, which has th largest concentration of bike stations

 Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
 * 1. 8D Mobile 01